Doxa

 Program Note:

-Doxa was commissioned by, and is dedicated to, the late violist Rosemary Glyde.
+Doxa was commissioned by and is dedicated to violist Rosemary Glyde.
+I met Rosemary on my first day at the Aspen Music Festival in 1971 and this led to a wonderful friendship and ongoing collaboration.
+She commissioned multiple pieces, including not only Doxa, but also Glyph (solo viola, string quartet & piano) and L’etude du Coeur.
+She also premiered Arche (viola concerto), as well as performing it with the Houston Symphony.
 Doxa is a Greek word meaning radiance; it is perhaps more familiar as the root of the word Doxology.
-The quality of Rosemary’s playing prompted the title; it also served as a springboard for the sweeping gestures that articulate the form of this concert piece.
-I am grateful to Rosemary for her editorial suggestions, and to violist Sally Chisholm who also contributed to the final edition. –JS
+The incandescent quality of Rosemary’s playing prompted the title.
+In turn, it served as a springboard for the sweeping gestures that articulate the form of this concert piece.
+She premiered it, as well as performing L’etude du Coeur, on her Tully Hall recital.
+I am grateful to both Rosemary and violist Sally Chisholm for their editorial suggestions.
+For more information, visit www.judithshatin.com –JS

 Press Quote: